vthebbar1/Python-Basic-Programs-Set1/README.md

 # Python-Basic-Programs-Set1
-Programs to Illustrate the basic python programming concepts
+Programs to illustrate the basic python programming concepts